 On this day, some people believe that if they take a bath with water cooked with some special leaves, they can be protected from sickness, unluckiness, ghosts and devils.
 People in some regions bath in the sea at noon to cleanse your minds, body and soul with seawater to start a new life on future days.
 It’s a chance for family members who are working far from home to come back to see each other, sit round tables and enjoy lots of delicious traditional foods cooked by skillful women in their families.
 Followings are dishes usually eaten at Vietnamese Mid-year Festival in Vietnam:

 – Com ruou or Vietnamese Rice Wine Dessert – brewed glutinous rice balls mixed with sugar caramel before serving.

 – Banh u tro or Vietnamese pyramid glutinous rice cake.
 It is a delicious traditional Vietnamese cake made from glutinous rice, coconut cream, sugar.
 Glutinous rice must be soaked in a liquid from mix of ash and water before being wrapped in banana leaves with filling.

 – Banh xeo or Vietnamese pancake.
 This is a semi-circle crepe which batter is made from turmeric powder, rice flour, coconut creme.
 It’s filled with bean sprouts, shrimp and mushroom…

 – Che hat sen or Vietnamese sweet soup with lotus seeds.

 Vietnamese sweet soup with lotus seeds

-Although Tet Doan Ngo is not as big as Tet Festival, most of families celebrate Vietnamese Mid-year Festival solemnly.
+Although Tet Doan Ngo is not as big as Tet Festival, most of the families celebrate Vietnamese Mid-year Festival solemnly.
 5th May of the lunar calendar has become one of the most important day in our country.
-It reminds us about our root, ancestors and culture.
+It reminds us of our root, ancestors and culture.